 - Birth Certificate

 - or any other similar document with your Exact name as like in Facebook

-Wait for 3 – 10 Days to get confirmation Email regarding the Account reactivation status.
-You will receive the Email in the address you mentioned in the Appeal form.
+Wait for 3 – 10 days to get a confirmation email regarding the account reactivation status.
+You will receive the email at the address you mentioned in the appeal form.

-Be sure not to upload any Fake Proof, if they found it is fake, then your account is lost forever.
+Be sure not to upload any fake proof, if they find it is fake, then your account is lost forever.